inforgstr/test_portfolio/README.md

 # My Portfolio
 Welcome to my portfolio!
-This website showcases my projects, skills, and courses as a web developer.
+This website showcases my projects, skills, and courses.

 # Table of Contents
 - Home